Rodrigo Maranhão

-Rodrigo Meneses Quintanilha (born December 11, 1992), known as Rodrigo Maranhão, is a Brazilian football player for Phrae United.
+Rodrigo Meneses Quintanilha (born December 11, 1992), known as Rodrigo Maranhão, is a Brazilian football player for Nakhon Si United.

 Career

 After some experiences between Brazil and Thailand, Rodrigo Maranhão opted to sign for Zweigen Kanazawa in December 2017.

 On the 10th of June 2021 Rodrigo Maranhão signed for Phrae United He finished the first leg of the 2022/23 Thai League 2 season as equal third highest goal scorer in the League with 8 goals.